 We get stuck on how we’ve been mistreated by our spouses.
 When we think our spouse has done something to wrong us, then we feel it is their responsibility to fix it.
 My mom says otherwise.

 She says to get rid of your pride and chose forgiveness.
 Then do what it takes to fix the relationship.
 We have to do the right thing, even if our partner isn’t.

 Don’t misunderstand this to mean that mom was telling me to allow my husband to be physically abusive to me.

 To Sum Up My Mom’s Counsel

 This article was really long, I get that.
 Here is how you can sum up every piece of advice my mom has ever given me about anything in my life….be who God called you to be.
 In case you don’t know, He has called us all to be like Jesus.

-When things aren’t going well in your life or marriage, get in close relationship with God.
+When things aren’t going well in your life or marriage, get in a close relationship with God.
 Be obedient to Him and put your focus on your own actions.

-Being married long term is very difficult.
+Being married long-term is very difficult.
 There are going to be times in your marriage where you are working it out and things are going great.
 There will be other times in your marriage where you are going to be at perpetual odds with each other.
-Either way, you can have a God honoring marriage.
+Either way, you can have a God-honoring marriage.